marcb1387/reports/README.md

 DO NOT INSTALL ON SAME ENVIRONMENT AS SCANNER.

-You can now edit the config.ini file to pick which items you would want in your report with true false statements.
+you can edit the config.ini file to pick which items you would want in your report with true/false statements.
 You can also adjust the stardust for research.
 Stardust amounts will show anything Greater then and equal to the amount you enter.

 Please edit the config.ini file